gmccreight/flinklab/quickstart/README.md

 #### The Goal

-You should be able to cd into this directory, run `000_all.sh`, and it should compile and run the WordCountData job on Flink.
+You should be able to cd into this directory, run `000_all.sh`, and it should compile a WordCount jar.
+Then it should start a Flink cluster on your local machine, run the WordCountData job, and report some results.

 ### Assumptions